psx-spx/psx-spx.github.io/docs/konamisystem573.md

 This document is currently work-in-progress.
 Here is a list of things that are still missing:

+- The BIOS and games are notoriously picky about ATAPI drives.
+Konami's code shall be disassembled and tested in order to find out where and why drive initialization fails with most drives.
 - JVS communications and the microcontroller that handles them have to be documented.
 The microcontroller's firmware has already been dumped.
 - I/O boards, *especially* the digital I/O board, need to be properly reverse